-One might think that immense data sets and expensive tools are required to make sense of this increasingly complex world, but that’s not true.
-Before we even look at data sets, we can all cultivate better data sense.
+Before we look at data sets, we can all cultivate better data sense.

 To that end, I’d encourage us all to look at one common kind of data with suspicion: the average.
-We all use averages on daily basis— e.g., when we split a dinner bill or keep tabs on our favorite athletes.
+We all use averages on a daily basis—e.g., when we split a dinner bill or keep tabs on our favorite athletes.
 They can be useful.
-But the following examples show how this easy-to-compute shorthand can also lead us astray.
+But the following examples show how these easy-to-compute shorthands can also lead us astray.

 Making money online

 For a pure e-commerce business, Average Order Value (AOV) is a standard measure of financial health.
-It’s a good metric as far as metrics go.
 In addition to aggregate revenue, it gives business owners a sense of how things are going compared to last week, last year, or some other benchmark.

 But an averaged view of user purchase and onsite behavior isn’t all that actionable on its own.
 The average tells us whether “things” are up or down, but it doesn’t tell us which specific things are working or not working.